 Penalties If You Caught With Torrenting:

 This is an exactly fixed penalty amount.
 It may also depend upon the facts of the case and will later be decided by the legal courts too.
-For example, according to CNN, a 32-year-old woman who belongs from Minnesota was found accountable for downloading 24 songs and was charged with $80,000 per song which means a total of $1.9 million.
+For example, according to CNN, a 32-year-old woman who belongs from Minnesota was found accountable for downloading 24 songs and was charged $80,000 per song, which means a total of $1.9 million.